mercuryoio/BAAS-API/admin.md

 1. Open partners admin
 2. Tap on Profile on the menu bar on the left
 3. Tap on Settings
-4. Fill link boxes with your links
+4. Fill url boxes with your links

    ***NB:** all of them must be filled*